 Water Quality Of Four Estuaries In Coastal Stonington And Mystic CT

-We monitor water quality by collecting water samples and determining their levels of dissolved oxygen, chlorophyll-a (algae), temperature, salinity, nutrients (nitrogen and phosphorus), pH, and fecal bacteria.
+We monitor water quality by collecting water samples and determining their levels of dissolved oxygen, chlorophyll-a (algae), temperature, salinity, turbidity, nutrients (nitrogen and phosphorus), pH, bacteria (enterococci and fecal coliform), and weather conditions.

 Stonington Harbor and Wequetequock Cove